Optimal Clock Synchronization with Signatures: Introduction

 Concretely, denote by $d-u$ the \emph{minimum} communication delay, i.e., the time between a message being sent and the receiving node completing to process it is between $d-u$ and $d$, and let $\vartheta>1$ be the maximum rate of the local reference clocks, whose minimum rate we normalize to $1$.
 The main result of~\cite{LL84} can then be read as saying that $\SK \in O(u+(\vartheta-1)d)$ and $r\in 1 + O(\vartheta-1)$ can be achieved, so long as $\vartheta<\vartheta_0$ for a constant $\vartheta_0$ and strictly less than one third of the nodes are faulty, cf.~\cite{KL18}.
 This means that using the computed clocks to simulate synchronous execution, each simulated round takes $r(d+\SK)\in d+O(u+(\vartheta-1)d)$ time.
 Given that in practice $u\ll d$ and $\vartheta-1 \ll 1$, we have that $d+O(u+(\vartheta-1)d)\approx d$.
 In other words, synchrony can be simulated with negligible overhead in time!

 For these theoretical results to be of practical value, it is paramount to minimize the overheads incurred by achieving fault-tolerance.
 While the resilience bound is tight under the assumption of authenticated channels, it is a well-known result that when \emph{messages} are authenticated, consensus can be achieved in a fully connected system when up to $\lceil n/2\rceil-1$ nodes are faulty~\cite{DS83}.
 Indeed, also when synchronizing clocks the resilience can be boosted to $\lceil n/2\rceil-1$ by authenticating broadcasts~\cite{ST85,HSSD84}.
 However, these algorithms have skew $\Theta(d)\gg u$.
+Using signature-based consensus, in~\cite{LM84} optimal resilience is achieved with skew $O(n(u+(\vartheta-1)d))$, where $n$ is the number of nodes; replacing the consensus routine with a faster one could reduce, but not completely eliminate the dependence on $n$.
 This begs the question \begin{quote} \emph{``Which skew can be obtained with signatures at optimal resilience $\lceil n/2\rceil-1$?''} \end{quote}